fabmlk/php-oauth-lib-rs/README.md

 That will make `HTTP_AUTHORIZATION` available in `$_SERVER`.
 If you use some framework it may already take care of this for you.

+# Tests
+In order to run the tests you can use [PHPUnit](http://phpunit.de).
+You can run the tests like this:

+    $ php /path/to/phpunit.phar --bootstrap vendor/autoload.php tests

+from the directory.
+Make sure you first run
+`php /path/to/composer.phar install` before running the tests.